Managing Epilepsy in dogs

 What are cluster seizures in dogs?

-Cluster seizures occur when a dog has multiple seizures within a 24-hour period.
-These cases often require urgent veterinary assessment and may involve emergency medication such as rectal diazepam.
+Cluster seizures occur when a dog has multiple seizures within a 24-hour period and require urgent veterinary attention.